Where To Eat And Drink In Jamaica PlainOur 15 favorite spots in the neighborhood.

 Turtle Swamp is smaller than a lot of other Boston breweries that could host adult dodgeball leagues, but that just makes the atmosphere in this converted mechanic’s garage that much more chill.
 It has a great courtyard that’s set back off Washington, a space with a ton of natural light thanks to those old garage doors, and the Orange Line is an excellent New England IPA.
 For an even cooler experience, head upstairs to the semi-hidden room with bench seating and board games.

 Tres Gatos doesn’t have the best food of the restaurants on this list.
-While there are a few dishes at this tapas place that we love (the lentils and burrata), there are just as many that don’t really hit their mark (the patatas bravas).
+While there are a few dishes at this tapas place that we love, there are just as many that don’t really hit their mark (the patatas bravas).
 And yet, it’s the first place we take people to when we want to show them JP, because it’s a tiny little cabin that is equal parts restaurant, bookstore, and record store where everyone’s always having fun.
 The cocktails are great, and drinking them on the shaded patio overlooking Centre Street is a perfect way to spend a warm night.

 You hear Alex’s Chimis before you see it, thanks to the guy behind the counter who spends all day taking a giant cleaver to the perfectly roasted chicken at this counter-service spot in Hyde Square.
 There’s a decent-sized Dominican menu of things like pork ears and chimichurri burgers here, but it’s that chicken that will keep you coming back (and make you want to get a meat cleaver, because man, that looks fun).